cjatherton/mkcbz/README.md

 Pack images into a comic book archive in ZIP format (CBZ).

 ## Overview
 mkcbz is a simple tool for creating comic book archives while performing some additional processing.
-Specifically, mkcbz will convert images to grayscale even when not stored as such by using a colorfulness detection algorithm.
+Specifically, mkcbz will identify and convert images to grayscale even when not stored as such by using a colorfulness detection algorithm.
 It will also apply a denoising filter, which generally improves image quality and compressibility at the expense of some significant amount of time.

 ## Building